frenetic-lang/frenetic/guide/Ox-tutorial.md

   are divereted to the controller instead (to the `packet_in` handler).

-- In this exercise, we write a trivial repeater that processes all packets in the `packet_in` event handler.

 - Open the file `OxTutorial1.ml`.
 There are dummy event handlers that ignore all events they receive.